fagoner/spring-security-jwt-userservice/README.md

 ## Spring Boot and Spring Security with JWT including Access and Refresh Tokens personal implementation

-This is the example: `userservice` from [AmigosCode](https://www.youtube.com/channel/UC2KfmYEM4KCuA1ZurravgYw)
+This is an implementation of `userservice` from [AmigosCode](https://www.youtube.com/channel/UC2KfmYEM4KCuA1ZurravgYw)

 The original example use JPA to connect with the database, this example use
  * Mybatis ORM